Lemon Vinaigrette

 • Sea salt and pepper – are super important to bring out all the yummy flavors of this dressing.

-• Olive oil – extra virgin and the best quality you can really pays dividends for great flavor.
-A homemade Lemon Vinaigrette can taste bitter if a poor quality olive oil is used.
+• Olive oil – extra virgin and the best quality you can really pay dividends for great flavor.
+A homemade Lemon Vinaigrette can taste bitter if poor-quality olive oil is used.

 How to make Lemon Vinaigrette step by step